-- 3 hours--Prereq.: One course each in sociology and geography.
+3 hours--Prereq.: One course each in sociology and geography.
 A comparison of the cultures, social organizations, behavior patterns, and geographical environments of selected societies.
-In this course the reciprocal relationship between man and his or her natural environment is stressed. - Denotes a Liberal Arts course.
+In this course the reciprocal relationship between man and his or her natural environment is stressed.